Leadership and AI: Strategic Decision Making in the Age of Human-Analogue Machines

 Leadership Imperatives

-• Lead with organizational culture, not technology
+• Lead with organisational culture, not technology

 • Invest in human capital development alongside AI